 Equality and Diversity

-Our commitment to Equality and Diversity is reflected in a comprehensive policy which applies equally to members of Chambers, pupils, mini-pupils, staff, pupillage and tenancy and staff applicants.
+Our commitment to Equality and Diversity is reflected in a comprehensive policy which applies equally to barristers, pupils, mini-pupils, staff, pupillage and tenancy and staff applicants.
 Our policy is fully consonant with obligations imposed by the Bar Code of Conduct and may be accessed here.

-All members of Chambers and staff are obliged to receive regular Equality and Diversity training and those involved in recruitment and selection are equally obliged to take specialist recruitment training.
+All barristers and staff are obliged to receive regular Equality and Diversity training and those involved in recruitment and selection are equally obliged to take specialist recruitment training.

 - Fair Access to Work